spincaloritronics/spincaloritronics.github.io/index.md

 # Scope

-Spin caloritronics is the science and technology of coupled spin, charge, and heat transport in condensed matter and devices, a multidisciplinary discipline that emerged from common interests in spintronics and thermoelectrics and that overlaps with other fields such as optics, mechanics, and information science.
+Spin caloritronics encompasses the study of coupled spin, charge, and heat transport in condensed materials and devices.
+As a multidisciplinary field that intersects with spintronics, thermoelectrics, optics, mechanics, and information science, it explores the fascinating connections between these domains.

-The Spin Caloritornics workshops had been previously held in Leiden ([2009](https://www.lorentzcenter.nl/spin-caloritronics.html), [2011](https://www.lorentzcenter.nl/spin-caloritronics-iii.html)), Sendai (2010, 2012),
+This workshop marks the 13th edition of the Spin Caloritronics series, which had successful iterations in Leiden ([2009](https://www.lorentzcenter.nl/spin-caloritronics.html), [2011](https://www.lorentzcenter.nl/spin-caloritronics-iii.html)), Sendai (2010, 2012),
 Columbus ([2013](https://cem.osu.edu/event/spin-caloritronics-v/), [2018](https://cem.osu.edu/news/spin-cal-ix/)),